propublica/sunlight-congress/source/amendments.md

 # Amendments

 Data on amendments in Congress goes back to 2009, and comes from THOMAS.gov via scrapers at the [github.com/unitedstates](https://github.com/unitedstates/congress) project.
+Feel free to [open a ticket](https://github.com/unitedstates/congress/issues/new) with any bugs or suggestions.

 ## Methods